e0828330/indexer/README.md

 java -jar indexer.jar -indexer -i ../information_retrieval/20_newsgroups_subset -idxout index_large.arff.gz -q "microsoft" -stemming -lsize small -t 1

 Sample 3:
 java -jar indexer.jar -i index_large.arff.gz -q "microsoft" -searchout out.txt

-The above command will index the document collection "/home/.../20_newsgroups_subset" write the index to "/home/.../indexer.arff.gz".
-The indexer will use stemming and a fequency threshold between 5 and 30.
-The -q will trigger a search once the indexing is done.

 2. Implementation details